Veittech/UnigramAds/README.md

 I don't know how up-to-date this implementation is, but it appears from the ad networks documentation that they `free memory` from an ad unit that is no longer planned to be used.
 So you can free memory from a previously used ad unit `in an ad display`.
-**BEGINNING FROM VERSION 1.0.2**, the method itself reads the active ad network and accesses the JS bridge to `call the appropriate logic` in the library.
+**STARTING FROM VERSION 1.0.2**, the method itself reads the active ad network and accesses the JS bridge to `call the appropriate logic` in the library.

 ```c#
 IVideoAd interstitialAd = new InterstitialAdAdapter();